One reading Trinitarian statements about the nature of God will find these sayings and Trinitarian terms in use:

 is without a doubt an extra-biblical teaching.

-Also: From the tables of the same councils which defined God’s nature in the 4th and 5th Centuries came the Roman Church’s foundational teachings on Mary:
+Also: The Roman Church’s foundational teachings on Mary came from the tables of the same councils which defined God’s nature in the 4th and 5th centuries:

 During the Third Ecumenical Council in 431 A.D., the extra-biblical title,